crustio/crust-wiki/docs/new-bond.md

 sidebar_label: New Bond
 ---

 Crust account, featuring a standard dual account (Controller/Stash) model, needs to go through a set of account bonding procedures.
+In the dual-account model, the Controller account is used as a hot wallet, and only a small amount of CRU is required as a transaction fee to support most operations, reducing possible risks.
 This section will illustrate how to create accounts and bond account relationships through actions in Crust APPs.

 ## Create a stash account
 Click "Accounts" in the navigation bar at the top of the window, and click "Add account", as shown below.